andrew/ultimate-awesome/README.md

 - [awesome-curriculum-learning](https://github.com/Openning07/awesome-curriculum-learning) - Some bravo or inspiring research works on the topic of curriculum learning.
 - [awesome-knowledge-driven-AD](https://github.com/PJLab-ADG/awesome-knowledge-driven-AD) - A curated list of awesome knowledge-driven autonomous driving (continually updated).
 - [FLOSS-Games-on-Steam](https://github.com/Poussinou/FLOSS-Games-on-Steam) - A list of FLOSS games available on Steam (75 so far).
-- [awesome-django-security](https://github.com/vintasoftware/awesome-django-security) - A collection of Django security-related tools and libs.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.